Yield Monitor Performance in Hilly Terrain

 Farmers need accurate yield data in order to put a dollar value on their farming decisions, no matter the field conditions.

 For crop consultant Doug Johnson, traditional yield monitors just haven’t been reliably accurate enough to justify the cost for his clients.
-The hilly topography of the region renders most mass deflector plate style monitors inaccurate, leaving his customers at a disadvantage with fewer options for yield mapping their fields.
+The hilly topography of his region renders most mass deflector plate style monitors inaccurate, leaving his customers at a disadvantage with fewer options for yield mapping for their fields.

 Johnson serves farmers in the rolling hills of the Palouse, an agricultural region of the Inland Pacific Northwest famous for its hilly terrain.
-In their Northern Idaho region some fields boast 30 to 40-degree verticals, that’s ski-slope steep.
-That steep and rolling terrain undermines the accuracy of traditional factory yield monitors.
+In their Northern Idaho region some fields have 30 to 40-degree verticals, that’s ski-slope steep!
+The steep and rolling terrain undermines the accuracy of traditional factory yield monitors.

 So when Johnson learned how FarmTRX Yield Monitors work differently from most factory systems, and could perform despite his challenging harvest conditions, he was intrigued enough to trial FarmTRX.